Platoniq/decidim-install/basic-config.md

 SMTP_DOMAIN: gmail.com
 ```

-If you are using Gsuite, replace `gmail.com` with your own domain (except the line SMTP_ADDRESS).
+If you are using Gsuite, replace `gmail.com` with your own domain (except in the line SMTP_ADDRESS).

 Now, we need to add a processor to Ruby on Rails that will actually send the emails.
-There's several options here, as usuall we are going to use the simplest one.
+There's several options here, as usually we are going to use the simplest one.

-In our Gemfile (if you followed the previous guide), we added the Gem `delayed_job_active_record`, ensure that your `Gemfile` has it:
+In our Gemfile (if you followed the previous guide), we added the Gem `delayed_job_active_record`, ensure that your `Gemfile` has it along with the `daemons` gem:

 ```ruby
 group :production do